DataDog/chaos-controller/docs/network_disruption_prio.md

     <img src="../docs/img/network_prio/pod/filter_1-1.png" height=330 width=650 />
 </kbd></p>

-We first filter for all packets related to `gateway IP` and `node IP` to be sent to `Band 0`.
+We first filter for all packets related to `gateway IP` and `node IP` and send them to `Band 0`.
 We also consult `kubernetes.default` for any Kubernetes apiservers which should not be disrupted.

 <p align="center"><kbd>
     <img src="../docs/img/network_prio/pod/filter_1-4.png" height=330 width=650 />
 </kbd></p>

-Finally, we apply a filter to enqueue all packets to class `1:4` where the destination IP match the `hosts`.
+Finally, we apply a filter to enqueue all packets to class `1:4` whenever the `destination IP` is encompassed by the `hosts` field (see [this documentation](/docs/network_disruption_hosts.md) for more details).
 In this case, a filter is applied for `10.0.1.254/32` and another for `10.0.1.255/32`.
-If no hosts were specified, a single filter is applied for `0.0.0.0/0` and no traffic is sent to class `2:1`.
+If no hosts were specified, a single filter is applied for `0.0.0.0/0` and no traffic is ends up in class `2:1`.

 ## More documentation about `tc`